Update: The application of default preps on a project.

 Environment: Comsense Advantage v.
 21.1.100.094

-Purpose: The default preps update prevents the potential loss of manually configured preps by opening and saving the Default Preps window.
+Purpose: The default preps update prevents the potential loss of manually configured preps from opening and saving the Default Preps window.

 Default Preps Behavior